sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/vision.md

     * "Why does Jack always end up using various fonts in his PowerPoint slides.
 We should all stick to the chosen theme."
     * "Oh my god, our new employee is so overdressed for this event!
 This event has been casual for years."

-## What is a Feature?
+## What is a Major Feature?

-In the ToC (the heading [What to Include](#what-to-include)) above, there is a section called "Major features".
-Note that a feature **is not** a technical detail like *"dropdown selectbox values are saved in the browser session state"*.
-A feature is a service that the system provides to the user and that provides value to the user.
+Note that a major feature **is not** a technical detail like *"dropdown selectbox values are saved in the browser session state"*.
+A major feature is a service that the system provides to the user and that provides value to the user.
 Some features are huge and complex, some are tiny.
-In the vision and scope document, it is helpful to limit the product's features to roughly ten, as this usually results in a degree of complexity that most readers can handle [^cb2bb5].
+In the vision and scope document, it is helpful to limit the product's features to roughly ten, as this usually results in a degree of complexity that most readers can handle [^621cc8].
 Develop a label for each feature (e.g. "FE-1") and a short name for the feature.

-!!! tip

-    If you have way more than 10 features, try sticking to the major ones.
-The rest will be documented in the "User Requirements" and "System Requirements" documents.

 Below are some examples of features, some of which may be suitable for a vehicle, some for a software system, some for hand-held devices etc.